+The $C_3$ symmetry addressed in Fig.~\ref{Fig:Scaling} can be generalized to all magnetic point groups.
+The point-group symmetries of $\mathcal{T}$-even mechanisms of the second-order nonlinear transport have been addressed in the previous work \cite{Du2021NC}.
+Here, we focus on the $\mathcal{T}$-odd mechanisms, which can be classified into three types according to their symmetry properties when exchanging the indices for the input electric fields and output current

-Furthermore, we can generalize the symmetry properties to determine the nonzero nonlinear conductivity elements $\chi_{abc}$ for all the crystals classified by the magnetic point groups, as shown in Tab.~\ref{Tab:Symmetry} for 2D cases.
-The unstrained \cite{Yan2023Nature} and strained \cite{Xu2023Science} MnBi$_2$Te$_4$ thin films are classified in the $\bar{3}'m'$ and 2/m' magnetic point groups, respectively.
-Compared to the point groups, the magnetic point groups \cite{MPG} can also describe the time-reversal symmetry breaking at the order of the quantum metric.
-Note that the QMD mechanism \cite{Su2023NSR,ZhuHY24arXiv} has fewer nonzero elements than the 2SK, 2SJ, and SSK mechanisms, because of the anti-symmetric constraint $\chi_{abc}$ = $-\chi_{cba}$.
+where $\{a,b,c\}\in \{x,y,z\}$.
+We can use the symmetry properties to determine the nonzero nonlinear conductivity elements $\chi_{abc}$ for all the crystals classified by the magnetic point groups, as shown in Table \ref{Tab:Symmetry} for 2D cases.
+Compared to the point groups, the magnetic point groups \cite{Litvin13Magnetic} can also describe crystals without $\mathcal{T}$ symmetry.

-{\emph{MnBi$_2$Te$_4$ films and $C_3$ symmetry.}}-- To further verify the 2SK and QMD mechanisms in the MnBi$_2$Te$_4$ thin films with and without the $C_{3}$ symmetry \cite{Yan2023Nature,Xu2023Science}, we calculate the nonlinear Hall conductivity by applying the formulas in Tab.~\ref{Tab:formulas} to the minimal Hamiltonian of even-layered MnBi$_2$Te$_4$ thin films

-where $\hat{\mathcal{H}}_0$ is for the $C_3$ symmetric part \cite{Sun2020prb} and $\hat{\mathcal{H}}_S$ is for the $C_3$-symmetry-breaking part \cite{Xu2023Science} (see \hyperlink{Appendix D}{Appendix D} for explicit expressions).
-With and without $\mathcal{\hat{H}}_S$, the model is also classified into the $2/m^\prime$ and $\bar{3}^\prime/m^\prime$ magnetic point groups, respectively.
-The energy bands and Fermi surfaces in Figs.~\ref{Fig:C3} (a1)-(b4) show that the Hamiltonian can well describe the thin films with and without the $C_3$ symmetry.